 Include in LOAD FOLLOWING and BLOCK templates:

-To preserve the tax-exempt status of these bonds, during the term of this Agreement, if «Customer Name» changes its purchase obligation to Slice/Block pursuant to section 11, then BPA shall include terms in this Agreement that, under certain conditions, would limit «Customer Name»’s Slice Percentage to 0.5% and, as applicable, obligate «Customer Name» to pay direct assignment costs.
+To preserve the tax-exempt status of these bonds, during the term of this Agreement, if «Customer Name» changes its purchase obligation to Slice/Block pursuant to section 11, then BPA shall calculate the de minimis threshold applicable to «Customer Name» and include terms in this Agreement that, under certain conditions, would limit «Customer Name»’s Slice Percentage to such de minimis threshold and, as applicable, obligate «Customer Name» to pay direct assignment costs.

 END LOAD FOLLOWING and BLOCK templates.